MimicLynx/MyRoad2InfoSec/docs/achievements.md

 Security+

-eJPT - startet learning for it
+eJPT - started learning for it

-OSCP - plant for later this year
+OSCP - planed for later this year

+# Misc

 ## Codecademy
 ![python3](assets/img/codecademy_python3.png)